 If you have open-angle glaucoma, you may benefit from surgery.
 Drainage tubes can also help your eye to process liquids.
 But your doctor might start your treatment plan with eye drops.
-Each day, you'll use these medications to lower pressure and protect your sight.
+Each day, you will use these medications to lower pressure and protect your sight.

-The closer you follow your treatment plan and use medications as directed, the more likely you'll preserve the vision you have now without further losses ahead.
+The closer you follow your treatment plan and use medications as directed, the more likely you will preserve the vision you have now without further losses ahead.

-If at any point you feel like your treatment plan isn't working, call your doctor.
-Don't make changes without checking first.
+If at any point you feel like your treatment plan is not working, call your doctor.
+Do not make changes without checking first.
 Your vision is too important to take lightly.

 Types of Glaucoma.
 (October 2017).
 Glaucoma Research Foundation.